 The future is here, and it looks so young and jacked.
 Maybe you didn’t notice, but it’s been happening for more than a decade.
-Brad Pitt aged backwards in The Curious Case of Benjamin Button, Arnold Schwarzenegger appeared 30 years younger and in Mr. O shape in Terminator Genisys, and, last year, three movies—Captain Marvel, Gemini Man, and The Irishman—featured youthful facsimiles of superstar actors.
+Brad Pitt aged backwards in The Curious Case of Benjamin Button, Arnold Schwarzenegger appeared 30 years younger and in Mr. O shape in Terminator Genisys, and three recent movies—Captain Marvel, Gemini Man, and The Irishman—featured youthful facsimiles of superstar actors.
 Visual effects (VFX) are the new Botox in Hollywood, and the new Synthol, too.

 In the old days, and by that we mean just a few years ago, there were two ways to get yoked physiques on screen: cast ’em, train ’em, or suit ’em.
 First way: The Rock.
 Second way: Hugh Jackman as Wolverine.
 Third way: everyone who’s played Superman or Batman.
 As both the dedication to workout/diet routines and suit technology have improved, we’ve seen actors and costumes grow increasingly more jacked, and that has, thus far, fended off a great need to diesel stars up with VFX.

 Perhaps the best example of this is the titular character in 2019’s Hellboy, an outsized half-demon, who you might think would best be created via computer programming.
 However, David Harbour’s muscles fooled even castmate, Daniel Dae Kim.
 “The bodysuit that he wears is so convincing as real musculature that it took me a while to realize it wasn’t David,” Kim admits.
 “It was great to see all the details like the hairs that are on the chest and the veins that come through the arms.”
 The state-of-the-art suit makes the flatter one Ron Perlman wore in the original Hellboy, 15 years before, look like a Halloween costume.